Dentist Disability Insurance Claims

-In one recent case, an insurer found that a dentist who reduced his hours, quit performing certain procedures, and sold his practice immediately before filing for disability was engaged in a retirement lifestyle, despite the fact that the claimant was profoundly disabled, and sold his practice only because he was no longer able to treat patients safely.
+In one recent case, an insurer found that a dentist who reduced his hours, quit performing certain procedures, and sold his practice immediately before filing for disability was engaged in a retirement lifestyle, even though the claimant was profoundly disabled, and sold his practice only because he was no longer able to treat patients safely.
 The insurance company argued, albeit unsuccessfully, that since the dentist continued working part-time and sold the practice for a profit, he was not in sufficient distress to qualify for payment.

-None of the problems discussed above are insurmountable; however, they are certainly difficult to tackle alone, against a billion dollar industry with particular expertise in saving money.
-When faced with pain and a progressive inability to work, it is important to consult with an experienced attorney early, so that you can understand and gauge your financial future.
+None of the problems discussed above are insurmountable; however, they are certainly difficult to tackle alone, against a billion-dollar industry with particular expertise in saving money.
+When faced with pain and a progressive inability to work, it is important to consult an experienced attorney early so that you can understand and gauge your financial future.

 Discover Related Topics ▶ Page Information, Citing and Disclaimer Disabled World is an independent disability community founded in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative reviews, exclusive stories and how-tos.
 You can connect with us on social media such as X.com and our Facebook page.
 Permalink: <a href="https://www.disabled-world.com/disability/insurance/claims/dentist-claims.php">Dentist Disability Insurance Claims</a> Cite This Page (APA): Disabled World.
 (2011, April 23).
 Dentist Disability Insurance Claims.
 Disabled World.
 Retrieved December 6, 2023 from www.disabled-world.com/disability/insurance/claims/dentist-claims.php

 Share This Information To: